How to spot your visibility blocksDec 30, 2023

 So in the interests of not being bogged down by visibility blocks for the rest of time, here’s a useful tip for spotting a block; What behaviour really annoys you?

 Perhaps it’s sales funnels – you just can’t stand people selling to you or hosting webinars where they sell something at the end or mention the product they have for sale in a live video.

 Rather than raging against the machine, here’s a question to ponder; How comfortable am I with selling my service/product/program?

-A fear of being judged when you ask for the sale is a huge visibility block that impacts significantly on your capacity to earn money.
-It’s a visibility block which causes a money problem.
+A fear of being judged when you ask for a sale is a huge visibility block that impacts significantly on your capacity to earn money.
+It’s a visibility block that causes a money problem.

 Perhaps the thing that really gets your goat is when women in power don’t support other women?

 I’ve always had a special place in my heart for the Madeleine Albright quote; ‘There’s a special place in hell for women who don’t help other women.’